906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 The traffic assessment document included in the current proposal (The Balfour Block Rezoning Transportation Assessment & Management Study) is designed to address concerns about the impact of the proposal on neighbourhood traffic.
 But the Transportation Assessment does not appear to include some basic facts: • Laurel St. and 18th Ave. are narrower than 19th Ave., • as a result, two oncoming cars cannot pass each other on 18th Ave. or on Laurel St. without one car pulling into an open parking space, • finding on-street parking is currently a challenge on these streets, particularly on the weekend, • available on-street parking places will become increasingly difficult to find if this proposal is approved, and yet • the flow of traffic on two of the four streets surrounding the proposed Wesgroup complex depends on the availability of empty parking spaces.
 Given the link between on-street parking utilization and traffic flow on the two narrow streets in question, it seems important to consider: • current usage and availability of on-street parking, • the impact of the proposal on availability of on-street parking and its effect on future traffic flow, • given the close proximity to Douglas Park, data on existing and projected on-street parking and traffic flow during peak usage on Saturday morning, Saturday afternoon, and Sunday afternoon (linked to sports activities at Douglas Park, among other things).
 Does the Transportation Assessment or other documents address these issues?
 Are the width of the streets and on-street parking utilization considered relevant to assessing traffic flow?

-dunstable asked over 2 years ago
+dunstable asked about 3 years ago

 As part of the rezoning process, Engineering staff review the Transportation Assessment and Management Study.
 The study assesses the potential impact of new development on the existing road network, as well as future traffic conditions.
 Impacts are assessed based on new transportation trips and their likely path of travel.
 If a significant number of trips are anticipated to impact a particular corridor or intersection as it operates today, then the development may be required to deliver improvements adjacent their site.
 On narrower local streets with unrestricted parking on both sides, it is expected and acceptable that vehicles may occasionally need to allow one another to pass.
 This provides a form of traffic calming which mitigates shortcutting on local roadways.